Day 1: Arrive Bahrain

 Day 3: Bahrain Full Day Tour

-Then we'll trace the archaeological development of the region with a visit to the Bahrain National Museum.
+Visit this tiny island state.
+We'll trace the archaeological development of the region with a visit to the Bahrain National Museum.

 Culminate the day with a visit the Manama Souq with its profusion of colors, sounds, and aromas.

 Day 4: Bahrain-Kuwait

 Transfer to the airport for flight to Kuwait.